 Programme 3 – Now I’ve already seen a good amount of these short films, so I’ll go right into some of the new ones which I enjoyed.
 Metta Via which took place in the future, was a really cool and trippy film, showing a woman in a strange room where she regains memories.
 I liked how there wasn’t much dialogue in this at all.
 The Butterfly was a film about a struggling Mexican family who just immigrated to Canada.
 Our protagonist Carol is not only uncomfortable with this new setting, but a swimming test is the one thing that is sure to help her out in this case.
 That film really showed hope and lots of emotion.
 Send us Smokes was another example of jumping from one genre to another.
 Telling the story of a little girl named Adelaide who makes it her mission to deliver her cigarettes to her father in WWI.
 It got kind of silly when it turned into something of a musical, then it turned dark pretty fast.
 Everything else was pretty great too.
 In fact, most of these films just made people think.

 Programme 4 – Starting out on this one was Multiverse Dating For Beginners.
 This short film was about a young lady named Ivy who experienced the strange feeling of deja vu thus having her talk to one particular guy from time to time.
 A very funny and interesting short film.
 After We Have Left Our Homes shows what the world would be like if music was banned.
 Sounds kind of like an anime concept, but it goes to a different beat.
 Pretty cool.
 Flash Flood was an animation about three people who talked about their gender identities.
 This one was pretty simple but creative at the same time.
 The Good Fight was a personal favourite of mine showing a young nun who wants to explore things outside of her vows and taking on something against the church.
 I didn’t expect it to actually go that way.
 It was impressive.
 It seems that quite a couple of these films sort of took place in the future, like Asleep and Up & Away, which really brought out some inner feelings within me and I also enjoyed Jessica Jessica which told the funny story of two friends who want to settle with somebody, but somehow they can’t.
 Wrapping up this whole thing was a personal favourite of everyone’s: Cypher.
-I’d link to my article on Crazy 8s (since that’s where it premiered), but instead I’ll simply say it showcases times in the late 90s after the riots when two different races end a fight the only way they can: through rapping.
+I’d link to my article on Crazy 8s (since that’s where it premiered), but instead I’ll simply say it showcases times in the late 90s after the riots when two different races are each other’s throats: Asians and Blacks.
+Two gangs of hip-hop enthusiasts end a fight the only way they can: through rapping.
 A very well done film, with talented actors.
-It felt like the rapping session near the end was a more historically accurate (and less campier) version of those Epic Rap Battles of history.
+It felt like the rapping session near the end was a heartwarming and tear-jerking moment for everyone.
+The whole scene was a more historically accurate (and less campier) style made better sounding than those Epic Rap Battles of history/politics/youtube/whatever.

 Awards Ceremony/Afterparty – Watching from the balcony, I got a good view of the Award’s ceremony.
 With awards hosted by judges Jem Garrard, Nicole G. Leier, and Marshall Axani, the awards ceremony went by pretty quickly with only one groan-worthy pun and didn’t even have any audience drumrolls.
 But it went well anyways, and of course Cypher got the most awards out of everything, it was the best short film after all.
 Shortly after that, everyone stayed around for the afterparty which consisted of drinks, glow sticks, an extremely healthy buffet, a live DJ, networking, and a Photo Booth.
 Then right around the middle, it was announced that the Audience Choice was Under The Radar, a documentary-like short film about Canadian scientists who worked to outrun NASA at taking radar pictures of the Earth.
 I learned a lot from that one.